kiminh/qlib/docs/component/data.rst

         qlib.init(mount_path='~/.qlib/qlib_data/cn_data', region=REG_CN)

-Please refer to `Script API <../reference/api.html>`_.

-US Stock Mode
+US-Stock Market Mode
 -------------------------
-If users use ``Qlib`` in US Stock mode, US stock data is required.
-Qlib does not mention script to download US stock data.
-If users want to use Qlib in US stock mode, they need to do as follows.
+If users use ``Qlib`` in US-stock mode, US-stock data is required. ``Qlib`` does not provide script to download US-stock data.
+If users want to use ``Qlib`` in US-stock market mode, they need to do as follows.

 - Prepare data in csv format
-    Users need to prepare US stock data in csv format by themselves, which is in the same format as the A-share data in csv format.
-Please download the A-share csv data as follows to know more about the format.
+    Users need to prepare US-stock data in csv format by themselves, which is in the same format as the china-stock data in csv format.
+Please download the china-stock data in csv format as follows for reference of format.

     .. code-block:: bash

         python scripts/get_data.py csv_data_cn --target_dir ~/.qlib/csv_data/cn_data

-- Convert data from csv format to Qlib format
-    Qlib provides the 'scripts/dump_bin.py' to convert data from csv format to qlib format.
+- Convert data from csv format to ``Qlib`` format ``Qlib`` provides the script ``scripts/dump_bin.py`` to convert data from csv format to qlib format.
-    Assuming that the users store the US Stock data in csv format in path '~/.qlib/csv_data/us_data', they need to execute the following command to convert the data from csv format to Qlib format:
+    Assuming that the users store the US-stock data in csv format in path '~/.qlib/csv_data/us_data', they need to execute the following command to convert the data from csv format to ``Qlib`` format:

     .. code-block:: bash

         python scripts/dump_bin.py dump --csv_path  ~/.qlib/csv_data/us_data --qlib_dir ~/.qlib/qlib_data/us_data --include_fields open,close,high,low,volume,factor

-- Initialize ``Qlib`` in US stock mode
+- Initialize ``Qlib`` in US-stock mode
     Users only need to initialize ``Qlib`` as follows.

     .. code-block:: python